AusDTO/cga_site/docs/support/reset_password.md

+---
+title: Reset CloudFoundry password
+layout: page
+---

-abstract: What to do if you’ve forgotten your password or need to change it.
+<p class="abstract"> What to do if you’ve forgotten your password or need to change it.</p>

 ## How to change your password